Write Your Research Results and Get Them Published

 Course description

-How well we convey messages, formulate arguments, and present our data enormously impacts our ability to reach professional goals: Our writing skills affect whether - and where - our scientific papers get published, how grant proposals are received, and how the public embraces our research.
+How effectively we convey messages, formulate arguments, and present our data enormously impacts our ability to achieve our professional goals: Our writing skills determine whether - and where - our scientific papers are published, how grant proposals are received, and how the public embraces our opinions.

-“Write your research results and get them published” is designed to help PhD students and postdocs improve their writing skills and the likelihood of publication and funding.
-The course is designed to accelerate and elevate writing skills while implementing the participant's own research (results).
+“Write your research results and get them published” is designed to help PhD students and postdocs improve their writing skills and boost their chances of publication and funding.
+This course is designed to accelerate and elevate writing skills while integrating the participants’ own research (findings).

 Prerequisite courses, or equivalent